francescopapaleo/macOS-dev-setup-scripts/README.md

-# macOS DevSetup Scripts
+# macOS Dev Setup

 A collection of Bash scripts designed to automate the setup and configuration of a macOS development environment.
 This repo relies on [Homebrew](https://brew.sh/), a package manager for macOS or Linux.

 ## Features